OVER 25,000 Unique Downloads

 If you enjoy our podcasts, please support this program with a small $4.00 monthly subscription fee.

 The PSPF Podcast has a cost and requires research, time and post processing to produce.
-If you appreciate the programs and their content and are in a position to donate a small monthly $4.00 contribution, we\’d be grateful and will be able to continue to produce these conversations.
+If you appreciate the programs and the content we provide and are in a position to donate a small monthly $4.00 contribution, they will help us to be able to continue to produce these conversations.
 Click on the Subscribe Button to below.
 You can cancel your subscription at any time.

 Doug Menuez, photojournalist, gonzo documentary photographer, epic raconteur, bluesman and educator talks about his career choices and the ideas and events that led him to document the birth through maturity of Silicon Valley (published as Fearless Genius) including his breakthrough introduction to Steve Jobs and all the other first-generation founders of the digital age, his 20-minutes on a ski-lift with Jeff Bezos plus the million images he made between 1985 – 2000 that now reside in the Library of Stanford University.